Celebrate K! - THURSDAY ONLY

 After registration, each attendee will be e-mailed a link to select sessions.
 You can preview the options below.
 Click on a session title to expand the description.

+Due to popularity of last year’s Blossoming Artists session, Lisa Brouwer-Thompson returns with new content.
 Prepare to play!
 Throw your fears of “doing art” aside and come explore how to connect language arts with visual arts.
 Reinforce what you have read with children through creative art mediums.
 Your art center has a very important place in your classroom.
 Let’s talk about how to make the art center a multi-level learning space with children leading the experience.
+Returning participants and newcomers welcome!

 - 3 / 30